Ukendio/jecs/docs/api/world.md

 ## contains

-Checks if an entity exists and is alive in the world.
+Checks if an entity or component (id) exists and is alive in the world.

 ```luau
 function World:contains(